How can a lawyer help me with an employment contract?

 An employment contract can be varied by agreement between the parties.
 Sometimes, employers have a right to make unilateral variations to some terms of the contract.

-It is important to get advice about possible variations.
+It is important to get advice from an employment lawyer about possible variations.
 An attempt to vary the terms of a contract can have unintended consequences such as repudiation.
 Repudiation is a serious matter where one party renounces their obligations to that contract forcing termination.
 The innocent party then has the option to sue for damages.

 An employment contract may terminate in a number of ways, including: